-People Power was created to oppose President Donald Trump’s immigration policies, as well as promote a series of other left-of-center ideological issues, including LGBT rights, police surveillance and abortion rights.
+People Power is a project of the American Civil Liberties Union (ACLU) that was created to oppose the restrictionist immigration policies of the Trump administration and to promote a series of other left-of-center ideological issues, including LGBT interests, restrictions on police surveillance, and expanded abortion.

-As of July 2018, People Power’s “grassroots army” has a membership count of roughly 1.84 million.
+As of July 2018, People Power’s “grassroots army” claimed a membership count of roughly 1.84 million.
 People Power brings ACLU campaigns to cities and towns in order to change and resist policy from the ground up. “

 Freedom Cities” advocates for LGBT interests, closing the wage gap, restrictions on policing, and left-wing housing policy.

 “Let People Vote,” another initiative, calls for left-wing election administration approaches, an end to electoral gerrymandering, and “voter restoration policies” for ex-convicts.

 Faiz Shakir became the national political director for the ACLU in early 2017, and oversees the operation of People Power.
 Previously, Shakir was vice president of the left-wing think tank Center for American Progress, and served as senior adviser to U.S. Representative Nancy Pelosi (D-CA) and former Senate Democratic Leader Harry Reid (D-NV).